softcert/RSyntaxTextArea/README.md

 [![Coverage Status](https://coveralls.io/repos/bobbylight/RSyntaxTextArea/badge.svg)](https://coveralls.io/r/bobbylight/RSyntaxTextArea)

 # INCLUDING BIRTH CERTIFICATE TO JAR
-The original gradle build file has some new things:
- * There is a 'doBirthCertificateAnalysis' task that creates a empty birthcertificate/birthcertificate.json file.
- * TODO, create some analysis and aggregate the results to the json file.
+Idea is to include birth certificate data to jar file, generated from java project.
+Syntax of the data is open but is may be for example json defining what checks and validation is done to the java sources or binaries.
+For example:
+ * Coverity static analysis scan
+ * Protecode scan results.
+ * Linters (findbugs,checkstyle)
+ * JUNIT test coverage

+The data is generated for example in CI system or in build phase.

+# POC
+In the small simple poc gradle build script of the existing open source java project is touched to include json file to the generated archive and add reference to it to the manifest.

+The json itself is still an empty file, no data is aggregated to it, neither syntax of the data is defined.

+The commands that do the trick are
- * When the jar is packed and the json file above exists:
+ * gradle doBirthCertificateAnalysis ; Creates the empty json file birthcertificate/birthcertificate.json
-   1. the json is included to the jar as \birthcertificate\birthCertificate.json
-   2. A line "birthCertificate: .\birthcertificate\birthCertificate.json" is written the to the manifest.
- * If the file does not exist a line 'birthCertificate:' is written.
+ * gradle uploadArchives ; If the json file is found, includes the json file to the created archive and adds a reference to it to the manifest file.
+If the file does not exist a line 'birthCertificate:' is written.

+Later:
+ * The doBirthCertificateAnalysis can aggregate real data from different test resutl sources to the json.
+ * The birth certificate gradle routines can be separeted to own gradle task class.

-# FROM PROJECT
+# FROM THE ORIGINAL PROJECT
 RSyntaxTextArea is a customizable, syntax highlighting text component for Java Swing applications.
 Out of the box, it supports syntax highlighting for 40+ programming languages, code folding, search and replace, and has add-on libraries for code completion and spell checking.
 Syntax highlighting for additional languages